 DO 100% PURE ALOE VERA GEL PRODUCTS EXIST?

-In order to ensure that the aloe juice was truly shelf stable, a preservative free product would need to be brought to boiling and kept there for a long enough to ensure every potential pathogen was killed.
-This process would destroy all of the natural bioactivity left in the aloe product, which is reason enough to avoid doing this.
+In order to ensure that the aloe juice was truly shelf stable, a preservative free product would need to be heated and kept there for a long enough to ensure every potential pathogen was killed.
+This process would destroy the natural bioactivity left in the aloe product, which is reason enough to avoid doing this.
 However, it still would not ensure the final product was shelf stable.
 The finished aloe juice would still needs to be bottled while ensuring absolute cleanliness (which is nearly impossible outside of a lab setting).
 As a result, the product would then need to be recooked and/or irradiated.
 This process eliminates all of the positive bioactivity found in aloe and also significantly alters the consistency of the aloe juice.
 This isn’t the kind of 100% Pure Aloe Vera product that anyone should want.

 At Aloderma, we utilize an HTST (High Temperature Short Time) process by which we heat aloe juice to a temperature under the boiling point and then cool it back down to room temperature in under one minute.
 This is enough to kill virtually all of the bacteria and funghi naturally found in aloe vera, but not long enough to significantly impact the natural bioactivity and structure of the aloe vera juice.
 We then add a minimal amount of preservatives to ensure any potential trace amounts of pathogens are killed and do not become an issue in our finished products.
 For our Pure Aloe Vera Gels, we then add carbomer as a thickening agent to give aloe vera gel its signature consistency.
 While we all wish preservative free aloe vera skin care products were viable, shelf stable products necessitate their use and allow us to bring the freshest aloe vera to market in our skin care products.